Hey, happy Monday!

 Give these four exercises a go.
 These are easy and effective knee strengthening exercises, especially if you have arthritis.

-If you are looking for a program to help eliminate your knee discomfort, then click here to check out the Fix My Knee Pain program.
+If you are looking for a program to help eliminate your knee discomfort, then click here to check out the Knee Pain Solved program, here!

 Rick Kaselj, MS